-Stream realignment, sometimes referred to as channel modification, has wielded a big hand in the development of Canada, just as it has in other countries worldwide.
-In certain cases, land drainage has been required in order to transform swampland into revitalized communities.
+Stream realignment has wielded a big hand in the development of Canada, just as it has in other countries worldwide.
+It is sometimes referred to as channel modification.
+In certain cases, land drainage has been required to transform swampland into revitalized communities.

 Streams that are crucial to our environment can often produce dangerous flood waters.
-Channel realignment can reduce the velocity of these streams, reducing risk from flooding, without disrupting its flow.
+Channel realignment can reduce the velocity of these streams.
+Moreover, it can reduce the risk from flooding, without disrupting its flow.
 The local community will benefit from the increased public land.
 This new space provides more recreational ground for gardens, parks, bicycle routes, and sport arenas.
-Stream realignment has also proved a frequent requirement to allow the highway department to create right-of-ways and bridge crossings too
+Stream realignment has also proved a frequent requirement to allow the highway department to create right-of-ways and bridge crossings too.

 Maintaining the Natural Balance